Authorities ID Mahwah Man Accused Of Stabbing Wife Dead With Kitchen Knife

 Zimmerman, formerly of Ridgefield Park, told police that he'd stabbed his wife about an hour or so earlier with a butcher block knife, responders told Daily Voice.
 He claimed he'd been depressed, they said.

-Jacqueline Zimmerman was pronounced dead at the home by ALS and the weapon was recovered, authorities confirmed.
+Jacqueline Zimmerman was pronounced dead at the home by an Advanced Life Support unit that responded to the call, authorities confirmed.
+The Medical Examiner's Office later confirmed the death.

 Detectives from Musella's office charged Zimmerman with murder and weapons possession and sent him to the Bergen County Jail to await a first appearance in Central Judicial Processing Court in Hackensack.

-Note: UPDATE: Authorities on Tuesday night identified a Mahwah retiree who they said stabbed his wife dead with a kitchen knife after her morning shower.